RandomsCTF/write-ups/Trend Micro CTF Asia Pacific & Japan 2015 Online Qualifier/Programming 200/README.md

 IX * VIII =
 ```

 You'd think that Trend Micro has advanced with the rest of humanity since the fall of the Roman Empire, but apparently they still have some, um, legacy problems.
-Not to worry, there's a Python lib for that and it's called 'romanclass'.
-We're gonna catch every Roman numeral with a regex, make it an instance of romanclass.Roman and cast to integer.
+Not to worry, there's a Python lib for that and it's called `romanclass`.
+We're gonna catch every Roman numeral with a regex, make it an instance of `romanclass.Roman` and cast to integer.

 ```
 from romanclass import Roman